 Counseling of students may be handled by school counselors, social workers, or psychologists.
 The individuals responsible for counseling students will be assigned by the principal or designee.
-The district may file a PINS (Person in Need of Supervision) petition in Family Court on any student under the age of 18 who demonstrates that he/she requires supervision and treatment by:
+The district may make a referral to the county's diversion team, called FACT (Family Access and Connection Team), on any student under the age of 18 who demonstrates that he/she requires supervision and treatment by: